carbon-language/carbon-lang/docs/project/principles/error_handling.md

 ### No universal error categories

-Carbon will not establish an error hierarchy or other reusable error vocabulary, and will not prioritize use cases that involve classifying and reacting to the properties of a propagated error.
+Carbon will not establish an error hierarchy or other reusable error classification scheme, and will not prioritize use cases that involve classifying and reacting to the properties of a propagated error.

-Some languages attempt to impose a hierarchy or some other global classification scheme for errors, in order to allow code to respond differently to different kinds of errors, even after the errors have propagated some distance from the function that originally raised them.
-However, this practice tends to be quite brittle, because it almost inevitably requires relying on implementation
-details: if a function's contract gives different meanings to different errors it emits, it generally can't satisfy that contract by blindly propagating errors from the functions it calls.
+Some languages attempt to impose a hierarchy or some other global classification scheme for propagatable errors, or encourage libraries to define their own.
+This is intended to allow code to respond differently to different kinds of errors, even after the errors have propagated some distance from the function that originally raised them.
+However, this practice tends to be quite brittle, because it almost inevitably requires relying on implementation details: if a function's contract gives different meanings to different errors it emits, it generally can't satisfy that contract by blindly propagating errors from the functions it calls.
 Conversely, if it doesn't have such a contract, its callers normally can't differentiate among the errors it emits without depending on its implementation details.

 It may make sense to distinguish certain categories of errors, if any layer of the stack can in principle respond to those errors, and the appropriate response